KennethOmoya/bitcoinwhitepaper/README.md

 # Bitcoin Whitepaper
 The Bitcoin Whitepaper titled **_Bitcoin: A Peer-to-Peer Electronic Cash System_** was published on **_31 October 2008_** by Satoshi Nakamoto.

-The paper detailed methods of using a peer-to-peer network to generate what is described as **_"a system for electronic transactions without relying on trust"_**
+The paper details methods of using a peer-to-peer network to generate what is described as **_"a system for electronic transactions without relying on trust"_**

 Prior to that, on the 18 August 2008, the domain name bitcoin.org was registered.